 The plot serves up fairly much the same as before with the team of hunters from the previous film being replaced by a heavily-armed detachment of law enforcement officials.
 The film’s greatest development this time is the expansion out of the idea of Crowley as a Repeater, an idea introduced in the second film that has Crowley resurrected from the dead unharmed each day due to a voodoo curse, a rather amusing concept that gives appealing rationale to the basic premise that underlies almost all slasher series in the way they constantly resurrect their maniac of the show after they are killed in the preceding film.

 As before, there is a great deal of horror genre in-referencing in the casting.
-Introduced to the show is Zach Galligan, once the youthful star of Gremlins (1984), as the sheriff; Caroline Williams who found attention as the heroine of The Texas Chainsaw Massacre 2 (1986) and has been a genre regular ever since; Derek Mears, a Hollywood stuntman who played Jason Voorhees in the remake of Friday the 13th (2009); the eye-patched Jason Trost, mostly known as a director of All Superheroes Must Die (2011); and Sid Haig, an actor with a long genre history who played in Spider Baby or, The Maddest Story Ever Told (1968) and found a career revival with Rob Zombie’s House of 1000 Corpses (2003).
+Introduced to the show is Zach Galligan, once the youthful star of Gremlins (1984), as the sheriff; Caroline Williams who found attention as the heroine of The Texas Chainsaw Massacre 2 (1986) and has been a genre regular ever since; Derek Mears, a Hollywood stuntman who played Jason Voorhees in the remake of Friday the 13th (2009); the eye-patched Jason Trost, mostly known as a director of All Superheroes Must Die (2011); and Sid Haig, an actor with a long genre history who played in Spider Baby or, The Maddest Story Ever Told (1968) and found a career revival with Rob Zombie’s House of 1000 Corpses (2003) and sequels.

 As before, the screen washes with splatter and gore.
 There is an extremely gory prologue where Danielle Harris carves Victor Crowley’s body up with a chainsaw.
 Elsewhere, Sean Whalen is ECTd until his head explodes, while Jason Trost gets his head cleaved in two with an axe; Cody Blue Snider has his arms torn off and face squished under a boot heel; Zach Galligan gets his head torn off through a hole in a door; Rileah Vanderbilt is reduced to a pile of guts on the floor; and the film climaxes on a very gory meltdown of Crowley once again.